chamomileberry/WriteCraft/docs/image-upload-visibility.md

 ## Security Considerations

 ### Public Uploads
-- Upload endpoint still requires authentication (prevents spam)
+- **Upload URL generation:** No authentication required (generates signed URL only)
+- **Finalize endpoint:** Requires authentication to prevent spam and associate uploads with users
-- Files stored in public bucket with public read access
+- **File access:** Stored in public bucket with public read access
-- No ACL policy needed (bucket-level permissions)
+- **ACL policy:** Not needed (bucket-level public permissions apply)
-- Suitable for user-facing content like avatars
+- **Use cases:** User-facing content like avatars that need to be accessible without authentication

 ### Private Uploads
-- Upload endpoint requires authentication
+- **Upload URL generation:** No authentication required (generates signed URL only)
-- Finalize endpoint sets ACL policy with owner metadata
+- **Finalize endpoint:** Requires authentication and sets ACL policy with owner metadata
-- Access requires authentication and ownership validation
+- **File access:** Requires authentication and ownership validation
+- **ACL policy:** Set with owner userId and visibility metadata
-- Suitable for sensitive or user-specific content
+- **Use cases:** Sensitive or user-specific content that should not be publicly accessible

 ## Example Workflows